lowRISC/sonata-software/doc/getting-started.md

 warning: ./cheriot-rtos/sdk/xmake.lua:116: unknown language value 'c2x', it may be 'c89'
 warning: add -v for getting more warnings ..
 ```

+With a successful software build you can now try [running software](./guide/running-software.md)

 ### Debug logs